 Viral haemorrhagic fevers

-Viral haemorrhagic fevers (VHFs) are a group of diseases caused by a number of different viruses.
-Examples of VHFs that have been involved in human-to-human transmission include:
+Viral haemorrhagic fevers (VHFs) are a group of rare but potentially life-threatening illnesses caused by viruses.

 • Lassa fever